 - 702.175a Offspring represents two abilities.
-"Offspring [cost]" means "You may pay an additional [cost] as you cast this spell" and "When this permanent enters, if its offspring cost was paid, create a token that's a copy of it, except it's 1/1." - 702.175b If a spell has multiple instances of offspring, each is paid separately and triggers based on the payments made for it, not any other instances of offspring. - 702.176.
-Impending - 702.176a Impending is a keyword that represents four abilities.
+"Offspring [cost]" means "You may pay an additional [cost] as you cast this spell" and "When this permanent enters, if its offspring cost was paid, create a token that's a copy of it, except it's 1/1." - 702.175b If a spell has multiple instances of offspring, each is paid separately and triggers based on the payments made for it, not any other instances of offspring.

+702.176.
+Impending

+- 702.176a Impending is a keyword that represents four abilities.
 The first and second are static abilities that function while the spell with impending is on the stack.
 The third is a static ability that functions on the battlefield.
 The fourth is a triggered ability that functions on the battlefield.
-"Impending N-[cost]" means "You may choose to pay [cost] rather than pay this spell's mana cost," "If you chose to pay this spell's impending cost, it enters with N time counters on it," "As long as this permanent has a time counter on it, if it was cast for its impending cost, it's not a creature," and "At the beginning of your end step, if this permanent was cast for its impending cost and there is at least one time counter on it, remove a time counter from it."
+"Impending N-[cost]" means "You may choose to pay [cost] rather than pay this spell's mana cost," "If you chose to pay this spell's impending cost, it enters with N time counters on it," "As long as this permanent's impending cost was paid and it has a time counter on it, it's not a creature," and "At the beginning of your end step, if this permanent's impending cost was paid and it has a time counter on it, remove a time counter from it."
 Casting a spell for its impending cost follows the rules for paying alternative costs in rules 601.2b and 601.2f-h. - 702.177.
 Exhaust - 702.177a An exhaust ability is a special kind of activated ability.
 "Exhaust [Cost]: [Effect]" means "[Cost]: [Effect].
 Activate only once." - 702.177b An effect may allow you to take an action as long as you haven't activated an exhaust ability this turn.
 Such an effect allows that action only if you haven't begun to activate an exhaust ability this turn.